A phase inversion benchmark for multiscale multiphase flows: Summary and future work

-Future work of all partners will first be devoted to reconsidering cases 1 and 2 on finer grids.
-Multiscale Eulerian VOF or Level Set approaches coupled to a Lagrangian description of small droplets will also be introduced by some of them with the goal of reaching convergence on all physical quantities on `reasonable' grids that do not capture the smallest droplets.
-Last, adaptative mesh refinement (AMR) techniques will be considered to concentrate numerical efforts in flow regions where the vorticity magnitude is expected to reach its peak. \\
+Future work of some of the partners will first be devoted to the consideration of cases with smaller $\Re$ and $\We$ in order to perform true DNS with convergence of the small scales.
+Multiscale Eulerian VOF or Level Set approaches coupled to a Lagrangian description of small droplets may also be introduced by some of them with the goal of reaching convergence on all physical quantities on ``reasonable'' grids.
+Last, adaptive mesh refinement (AMR) techniques will be considered to concentrate numerical efforts in flow regions where the vorticity magnitude is expected to approach its maxima.